dm0n3y/webserver/README.md

   supports enough of each protocol to serve [this static webpage](http://sysnet.cs.williams.edu/).
 The contents of this webpage in the subdirectory `resources`.

-`ab` tests indicate comparable performance to a Sysnet server (the server hosting the original webpage) on up to 600 concurrent requests at a time.
+`ab` load tests distributed over 20 Amazon EC2 instances indicate comparable performance to an Apache server on up to 1200 concurrent connections.
+A different architecture is necessary, however, for successful handling of additional connections.
-Performance degrades (somewhat) gracefully on additional concurrent requests.
 See the subdirectory `writeup` for further details about implementation and performance.

 ## To run
 Run `make` in the project root directory, then run `server -port <portno>` with the port number of your choice.